hwsmm/cosutrainer/README.md

 - Generates an osz file for easier import
 - An user-defined osz handler can be set for seamless integration with osu!
 - Custom difficulty name format
+- Switch main BPM and max BPM (Ctrl+B)
+- Generates a full RC difficulty for rice enjoyers
+- Convert an entire beatmap pack at once

 ### Linux requirements
 - osu! must run on WINE with dotnet 4.5+ for proper memory scanning